KosukeHamazaki/RAINBOWR/cran-comments.md

 # Aug 18, 2020, RAINBOWR version 0.1.21
 ## Major changes
 - We modified the `estPhylo` and `estNetwork` functions.
 Now, these functions can output the ggplot version of phylogenetic trees or haplotype networks.
 We also added `ggtree`, `ggplot2`, `scatterpie`, `phylobase`, and `haplotypes` packages in the `NAMESPACE` and `DESCRIPTION` files because these packages are used in the `estPhylo` and `estNetwork` functions.

+- We also added the `plotPhyloTree` and `plotHaploNetwork` functions to plot phylogenetic tree / haplotype network from the estimated results.